 And finally, our high gloss is a superior gloss leather that won't crack but it will crease (at the ankle for example).
 No real maintenance required (you couldn't polish shinier!) but it is high maintenance.
 Rider beware here because unless you have the pleasure of having someone strap you into your boots before flinging you onto the saddle, you really don't want to do too much other than ride in these beauties.
 If you do scratch them be prepared to reach for the black nail varnish and try to blend.

-It is worth bearing in mind that the workshop are not happy to add gloss to the foot of any model unless the client realises (and signs a disclaimer) that we will not add any warranty against wear and tear as the foot is going to be particularly prone to damage from minor scuffs, scratches and full on hoof marks.
+It is worth bearing in mind that the workshop are not happy to add gloss to the foot of any model other than the Bia (due to how it is constructed) unless the client accepts that we will not add any warranty for the leather on the foot as the foot is going to be particularly prone to damage from minor scuffs, scratches and full on hoof marks.

 Ultimately, it’s personal choice and the super glossy is, by far, the most coveted, stroked and admired in the studio but only the fearless or those who will not be deterred at all and have an entourage (consisting usually of Dad) are quite brave enough for the full on high gloss.
 It is undoubtedly beautiful but you have been warned - gloss is delicate and riding isn’t so it really is a case of being sensible.